In this guide, you’ll learn which factors capture attention and why.

 Today, it’s friggen tough.

-That’s why I dug through some academic research.
-I wanted to answer the question: what captures attention?
+That’s why I dug through academic research.
+I wanted to answer the question: What captures attention?

-These stimuli capture attention immediately and automatically.
-Even if we’re not paying attention.
+sWhile scouring 300+ journal articles on vision and neuroscience, I found 9 stimuli that capture attention immediately and automatically.
 Even in our chaotic world.

-The next section will explain the science.
-Then I’ll explain the practical applications.
+First, let’s discuss the science.
+Then the practical applications.